The Summit at Snoqualmie

 Crystal Mountain is the largest ski resort in Washington State.
 Located two hours south of Seattle, it is the easiest to reach from the South Sound, but it’s also the most expensive, with season passes that cost twice as much as Snoqualmie’s.

-Stevens Pass, with prices somewhere in the middle, Stevens Pass is just over two hours north of Seattle and gets the most snow of the three mountains — 450 inches on average.
+Stevens Pass, with prices somewhere in the middle, Stevens Pass is just over two hours north of Seattle and gets the most snow of the three mountains — 450 inches per year on average.

-White Pass.
-A wonderful, lesser-known ski area about 2.5 hours from Seattle, on the eastern side of Mount Rainier, this unique locale oﬀers the deep snow of the west side; the cool, dry air of the eastern slopes; and a fun family ski experience without crowds.
+White Pass is wonderful, lesser-known ski area about 2.5 hours from Seattle, on the eastern side of Mount Rainier.
+This unique locale oﬀers the deep snow of the west side, the cool, dry air of the eastern slopes, and a fun family ski experience without crowds.
 Also ﬁnd tubing and groomed Nordic trails.

 Four tips for getting started on downhill skis